Luthaf/Jumos.jl/doc/simulations/molecular-dynamics.rst

 parameters: the temperature, the pressure, … This is the goal of the *Control* algorithms.

-Such algorithms are subtypes of ``BaseControl``, and can be added to a simulation using the :func:`add_control` function:
+Such algorithms are subtypes of ``Control``, and can be added to a simulation using the :func:`add_control` function:

 .. _thermostat: